NAIT earns honour of fielding Junior Culinary Team Canada

 Miranda McElwain (Culinary Arts ’21, Professional Meatcutting and Merchandising ’21) loves to compete.
 She’s good at it, too.

-The current Baking and Pastry Arts student was the 2024 winner of the Clayton Folkers Pastry Cup, a student competition involving the production of a slate of treats and confections.
+The Baking and Pastry Arts student was the 2024 winner of the Clayton Folkers Pastry Cup, a competition in which students prepare treats and confections.
 She was also part of award-winning NAIT teams that competed in recent national culinary trivia competitions staged by the Canadian Culinary Federation.

 But the win that tops them all is a silver medal at the IKA Culinary Olympics, an event held every four years in Stuttgart, Germany.
-In February, McElwain was part of a student team that went head to head with pro chefs from around the world in the “community catering” category.
+In February, McElwain was part of a student team that faced pro chefs from around the world in the “community catering” category.

-While winning is great – McElwain will never forget having that medal placed around her neck on the stage in Germany – she knows it’s not everything.
+While McElwain will never forget having that medal placed around her neck on the stage in Germany, she knows winning isn't everything.
+Growth is.
 “It's such a unique experience, because you push yourself,” she says of competing.
 “You push your skill set.”

 Now, students like McElwain will have the chance to do that while representing not just NAIT but the country.
 This summer, the national Culinary Federation entrusted the polytechnic with assembling and training Junior Culinary Team Canada for competitions around the world.
 During the four-year term, medals may be but one of many benefits for participants.